semaphoreci/semaphore/docs/docs/using-semaphore/projects.md

 - **Admin**: admins can change any setting in the project, add or remove people, and even delete the project altogether
 - **Contributor**: contributors can view, change [pipelines](./pipelines) and re-run them.
 They can also start [promotions](./promotions), view insights and [tasks](./tasks)
-- **Reader**: readers can view the project's page, view results and jobs logs.
-They can't make any modification to the project
+- **Reader**: readers can view the project's page, and view results and jobs logs.
+They can't make any modifications to the project

 ### How to add/remove people {#people-add}